 The best easy Tuna Salad has a creamy dressing, olive-oil-packed tuna, and crunchy veggies.
 Just 15 minutes of prep, and you’ll be hooked!

-Once you’ve tried this recipe, check out other reader favorites like chicken salad, cucumber salad, and quinoa salad.
+When you’ve tried this one, check out more reader favorites like chicken saladcucumber salad, and quinoa salad.

 I’ve mentioned before that tuna is one of my go-to lunches during the week.
 It’s quick to make, delicious, and packed with protein!
 I usually alternate between making this very recipe, avocado tuna salad, or tuna white bean salad.

-I love how easy tuna recipes are to make and how flavorful they can be with a few simple additions.
-Plus, tuna makes a great, satisfying lunch.
+I love how easy tuna recipes are to make and how full of flavor they can be when you add just a few simple add-ins.
+Plus, tuna makes a great filling lunch.
 With all the protein, it usually holds me over until dinner—though I might grab a few energy bites in between.

 Ingredients In Tuna Salad

-• Tuna: I prefer tuna packed in olive oil but tuna packed in water works just fine.
-Thoroughly drain before using.
+• Tuna: I like tuna packed in olive oil, but tuna packed in water works just fine.
+Drain it well before using.

-• Veggies: Adds texture, crunch, sweetness, and freshness.
-For a milder flavor, soak red onions in cold water for 10-15 minutes before adding to the salad.
+• Veggies: Add texture, crunch, sweetness, and freshness.
+To make red onions taste less strong, soak them in cold water for 10–15 minutes first.

-• Dressing: The dressing makes the salad creamy and flavorful.
-Adjust the amount of mayo depending on how creamy you want it!
+• Dressing: It makes the salad creamy and full of flavor.
+Use more or less mayo based on how creamy you want it!

 How To Make Tuna Salad

 • Drain and flake the tuna.
-Thoroughly drain the tuna to avoid a watered-down salad.
+Drain the tuna well so the salad isn’t watery.

 • Combine.
-After you’ve drained the tuna, add it to a bowl with the red onion, pickle relish, freshly chopped parsley, mayo (I use an avocado-based mayo), Dijon mustard, sliced celery, fresh lemon, a drizzle of olive oil, and salt + pepper.
+When you’ve drained the tuna, add it to a bowl with the red onion, pickle relish, chopped parsley, mayo (I use an avocado-based mayo), Dijon mustard, sliced celery, fresh lemon, a drizzle of olive oil, and salt + pepper.

 • Toss.
-Mix it all together and it’s ready to go!
+Mix it all together and then it’s ready to go!

 • Start with good, canned tuna.
-I highly recommend tuna that has been packed in extra-virgin olive oil; this makes a huge difference to the overall taste of the salad.
-Our favorite is Genova’s® canned tuna (not sponsored).
+I highly recommend tuna that has been packed in extra-virgin olive oil.
+This makes a huge difference to the overall taste of the salad.
+My favorite is Genova’s® canned tuna.

 • Toss the tuna with good quality mayo.
-Hellman’s/Best Foods® (not sponsored) is my favorite in this recipe — it’s got a great consistency, texture, and perfect amount of sweetness.
+Hellman’s/Best Foods® is my go to in this recipe since it’s got a great consistency, texture, and perfect amount of sweetness.

 • Add crunchy ingredients.
 Bread-and-butter pickles or pickle relish adds a great tangy, sweet and salty flavor with a wonderful crunch.
-The celery also adds a nice crunch and contrasting flavor to the tuna.
+The celery also adds a nice crunch and a fresh flavor that goes well with the tuna.

 Tuna Salad FAQs